mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

  </LocalizationProvider>
 ```

-### Extend `dayjs` in the Day.js adapter
+### Usage with `customParseFormat`

-The calls to `dayjs.extend()` to apply the plugins got moved from the file level to the `AdapterDayjs` constructor.
+The call to `dayjs.extend(customParseFormatPlugin)` has been moved to the `AdapterDayjs` constructor.
+This allows users
-In case `dayjs` (with its extensions) is needed before the Adapter gets initialized the dayjs instance needs to be
-extended manually with the required plugins first.
+to pass custom options to this plugin before the adapter uses it.

+If you are using this plugin before the rendering of the first `LocalizationProvider` component and did not call
+`dayjs.extend` in your own codebase, you will need to manually extend `dayjs`:

 ```tsx
 import dayjs from 'dayjs';